Firelack/apptimer/README.md

 - Modify the order of exercises and routines.
 - Launch routines with a built-in timer.
 - Language selection (available in specific versions).
-- Recent updates have improved the interface and are only available in the `languageversion.py`

 ## 📁 Available Versions

-- `languageversion.py`: Full-featured version with interface and language selection (English/French).
+- `routineapp.py`: Full-featured version with interface and language selection (English/French).
 - `fonctionbase.py`: Minimal version — routines managed in pure Python, no graphical interface, only french.

 ## ⚠️ Known Issues